spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-reset-a-docker-environment.md

 {% info_block warningBox "Data removal" %}

-By following the instructions below, you remove all the Docker data.
+To remove all the Docker data, use the following instructions.

 {% endinfo_block %}